michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 - n: the principles of right and wrong that are accepted by an individual or a social group
 - n: a system of principles governing morality and acceptable conduct
 ### Family
-ethic: ethics+;ethical: ethically, unethical;ethicism: ethicist;ethicist: ethicists;ethics: ethical, ethicism;unethical: unethically
+- ethic: ethics+
+- ethical: ethically, unethical
+- ethicism: ethicist
+- ethicist: ethicists
+- ethics: ethical, ethicism
+- unethical: unethically
 ### Examples
 - "Evidently, ethics are the first casualty of the new Republican Congress," Pelosi said in a statement.
 - “Evidently, ethics are the first casualty of the new Republican Congress.”